Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects

 \subsection{Small \texorpdfstring{$\tau_{A}$}{\texttau A} limit}

-We can study the limit where the axial charge dissipates much faster than the helical charge.
-This is somewhat equivalent to freezing the axial degree of freedom.
+We can study the limit when the axial charge dissipates much faster than the helical charge.
+This is equivalent to freezing the axial degree of freedom.
 In this limit, the axial mode dissipates very quickly, according to the dispersion relation:

 whereas the dispersion relation for the vector and helical fluctuations is